 You are assigned to turn in two (2) Connecting responses.
-The due dates for these are provided in the syllabus (there are nine due dates -- you need only get in a Connecting response in on time to the course TA for two of these dates).
+The due dates for these are provided in the syllabus (there are nine due dates -- you need only get in a Connecting response in on time, at the beginning of class preferably in hard-copy, for two of these dates).
 These papers should have complete sentences, good grammar, reasonable organization, at least two paragraphs, and fill a page (but not go beyond one page); you are free to use single- or double-spacing (or anything in between, such as 1.5 spacing, etc.).
 Connecting responses are graded on a "pass versus no-pass" basis.
 Late Connecting responses are not accepted for credit, since a late paper would defeat part of the purpose of a Connecting response as defined above.
 If you miss the deadline for one Connecting response, you are advised to simply prepare a Connecting response for the next due-date deadline.

 Participating in the panel presentation means being part of a panel of people with your same topic talking to the class briefly about your research paper (in the last two weeks of class).
-You are encouraged to provide a one- to two-minute presentation that focuses on identifying some issue or finding that you think is very important, with the goal of stimulating thinking and discussion among class members.
-Such a presentation does not summarize your paper, but rather extracts some key idea or two from it, that you think the class might find interesting.
+You are encouraged to prepare a one-minute-or-so presentation that focuses on identifying some issue or finding that you think is very important, with the goal of stimulating thinking and discussion among class members.
+Such a presentation does not summarize your paper, but rather extracts some key idea (at most, two) from it, that you think the class might find interesting.
 To get credit, you must physically appear in front of the class with other panel members and be/appear willing to talk or answer questions.
 Panel-presentation participation itself is 2% of the course grade.
 If you would like to discuss the panel presentation with other members of your panel, there will be a discussion forum set up about a week prior to the panel on blackboard to facilitate this.

-There is a small bit of credit for attendance (1% of course grade).
+There is a small bit of credit for attendance (2% of course grade).
 You get this credit automatically, unless the instructor experiences repeated (that is, on three or more occasions) difficulties finding you in class sessions.